 Chalk serves as an excellent way of getting messy in a white cube.
 Typically, it’s in this space where visitors are told to look but not touch.
 Many people want to see Chal and feel connected to it.
 Each art space serves as a standpoint for the public.
 Audiences of all ages can participate and write with the chalk on the walls and floors.
 This performance transforms the space into an impressive self-expression site.

 This unique project provides a platform for the participants to exchange ideas.
-Chalk, therefore, acts like a social and a political portrait of modern society.
+Therefore, Chalk acts as a social and political portrait of modern society.
 Chalk creates a sense of communal unity and provides a platform for public expression of different opinions.
 Removing the chalk out of class and placing it into art spaces stands as a chance for the public to share their ideas and enlighten their foils.

 What would you do if you came across human-sized pieces of chalk?